-Nuance Communications (Nuance) is a technology pioneer with market leadership in conversational AI and ambient intelligence.
+Nuance Communications is a technology pioneer with market leadership in conversational Al and ambient intelligence.
 A full-service partner trusted by 77 percent of U.S. hospitals and 85 percent of the Fortune 100 companies worldwide, Nuance creates intuitive solutions that amplify people's ability to help others.
+Nuance is a Microsoft company.